How to Value an NSR: Calculating Fair Market Value for a Net Smelter Return (NSR) or Net Profit Interest (NPI) Mining Royalty

 The second vital aspect of calculating the fair market value of a precious metals or base metals royalty is the amount of revenue that the royalty will generate.
 Foremost, this number is dominated by the expected precious metal or base metal output covered by the royalty combined by expected commodity prices.
 For output, the initial sum will at first be a function of the % of the NSR or NPI.
 For example, is the NSR a 1% NSR or a 2% NSR?
 Pay attention though, this calculation is more than just multiplying a set percentage against the reserves disclosed in the feasibility/technical report as the royalty may cover only a certain percentage of the claims overlaying the deposit.
 The proper calculation of a royalty requires knowledge as to what percentage of the deposit is ultimately covered by a royalty and what amount of the metal output or profit stream is then subjected to that royalty.

 Once one knows how much metal content is subject to an NSR royalty or an NPI royalty, the royalty holder needs to fairly assess the underlying commodity price.
 This is often a stumbling block between royalty sellers and royalty buyers.
 A royalty seller is asking a royalty buyer to carry the burden of commodity price fluctuations during the post-purchase period of ownership.
 Royalties holders that use a spot price to determine future cash flows often significantly over estimate the total revenue that will be generated by a royalty.
 Those looking to sell a royalty should be prepared for a buyer that wants to generate a reasonable rate of return.
 A buyer of royalty will want to build in commodity prices using historical averages, not just an assumption that a recent 20-year high in a commodity price will continue for the duration of the royalty's life span.
 All parties should be realistic here.
 Some royalty buyers will use futures markets to assess long-term commodity prices but a common mechanism is to resort to the economic feasibility studies associated with the mine with which the NSR or NPI royalty is associated.
 Those commodity forecasts are a fair mechanism to assess commodity prices because the feasibility study acts as a market assessment of what generated the production decision.
 If commodity prices fall substantially below feasibility prices, a mine may be closed resulting in no further production and no further royalties.
 Royalty commodity price decks that parallel feasibility studies also have the added benefit of matching the risk and reward level of investors in both the purchased royalty and the equity of the mine operator.
-Specific to gold, many gold mine feasibility reports are based on say $800 gold (above historic averages) but below spot prices of say $1100 or a rolling three-year average.
+Specific to gold, many gold mine feasibility reports are based on say $900-1000 gold (well above historic averages) but below spot prices of say $1300 or $1400.
 In this way, selling royalty holders benefit by getting more than historic average prices worked into the royalty purchase price and buyers might benefit from any sustained periods of commodity prices above that average.
 Royalty owners that expect a royalty company to pay the spot price combined by the duration of the royalty life are unlikely to find a buyer as there is no economic upside or incentive left in the asset for a buyer.

 The final element to determine the fair market value of a net smelter return or net profit interest royalty is one of timing.
 Most obviously, one needs to know how many years the cash flow stream from a royalty is likely to continue.
 At some point, the mine will be depleted and there will be no further royalty payments.
 For example, are there three years of mining resources left or seven years?
 Are those resources produced equally or time or lumpy and back-end weighted?
 A royalty company needs to earn back its original capital plus a reasonable rate of return over the life of the remaining royalty.
 Keep in mind that because of the time value of money, long-life mines will necessarily have minimal present value associated with cash flow from a substantial number of years in the future.
 For instance, a dollar earned in 2025 is worth much less today than a dollar earned in 2015.
 This is reasonable as royalty revenue from a mine many years out is subject to many risks and investor capital will have necessarily been tied up for an extended period of time.
 Practically-speaking, the majority of a royalty's value is determined by royalty revenue in the near to mid-term which is why selling a royalty during a period of commodity strength makes significant economic sense for a seller.